Yellow fever is a virus that is transmitted to humans through mosquito bites.

 More serious complications include:

-Treatment involves taking care of the infected person while they recover.
-There is no medicine to treat the illness.
+Treatment involves supportive care.
+There is no medication available to treat the illness.

 Common minor side effects include:

 To decrease your chance of getting yellow fever:

 Jentes ES, Poumerol G, Gershman MD, et al. The revised global yellow fever risk map and recommendations for vaccination, 2010: consensus of the Informal WHO Working Group on Geographic Risk for Yellow Fever.
 Lancet Infect Dis.
 2011;11(8):622-632.

 Khromava AY, Eidex RB, Weld LH, et al. Yellow fever vaccine: an updated assessment of advanced age as a risk factor for serious adverse events.
 Vaccine.
 2005;23(25):3256-3263.

 Staples JE, Gershman M, Fischer M, Centers for Disease Control and Prevention (CDC).
 Yellow fever vaccine: recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR Recomm Rep. 2010;59(RR-7):1-27.

 Thomas RE, Lorenzetti DL, Spragins W, Jackson D, Williamson Tl.
 Active and passive surveillance of yellow fever vaccine 17D or 17DD-associated serious adverse events: systematic review.
 Vaccine.
 2011;29(28):4544-4555.